20 Amazing Cebu Changes Since Your Last Visit – Part 2

 15. Moalboal’s Marine Art

-Famous for its white sand beaches and dive spots, the town of Moalboal recently gained more attention when a local elementary school and a local mall became viral on social media because of their fantastic marine art.
+Famous for its white-sand beaches and dive spots, the town of Moalboal recently gained more attention for a good reason.
+A local elementary school and a local mall became viral on social media because of their fantastic ‘marine art’.

 16. CityMall Bacalso

-Downtown Cebu gets another mall!
+Downtown Cebu is getting another mall!
 CityMall Bacalso, which is sitting right between Elizabeth Mall (E-Mall) and the Cebu South Bus Terminal, is opening very soon!

 17. Hanging Bridge in Mantayupan

-To keep visitors safe (especially when crossing towards the main drop, a new hanging bridge was opened to the public in the middle of 2017 at the foot of Mantayupan Falls in Campangga, Barili.
+A new hanging bridge was opened to the public in 2017 at the foot of Mantayupan Falls in Campangga, Barili.
+The bridge aims to keep visitors safe (especially when crossing towards the main drop.)

 18. Goodbye Marriott!

 World-renowned hotel brand Marriott officially closed its doors on January 1, 2018.
-Last August, the hotel reopened, now carrying the new name SEDA Ayala Center Cebu.
+The hotel later reopened (August) and is now carrying the new name SEDA Ayala Center Cebu.

 19. City di Marre

-After years of anticipation, FilInvest’s City di Marre at the South Road Properties is now finally nearing completion.
-In fact, several well-known locators have already started occupying this new lifestyle destination.
+FilInvest’s City di Marre at the South Road Properties is now finally nearing completion.
+In fact, several well-known locators have already started occupying this new lifestyle mall.

 20. Silongan sa Naga